Amy: (mother of Sam, Isaac and Faith): Are you guys done with breakfast?

-Amy: Okay guys, put your bowls away and wash your hands, so you can make your sandwiches.
+Amy: OK guys, put your bowls away and wash your hands, so you can make your sandwiches.
 Can you get out the bread and the stuff from the fridge?

-Amy: I try to make lunches ahead of time and they helped me make sandwiches.
+Amy: I try to make lunches ahead of time, and they help me make sandwiches.

 Faith: Can I have some cheese on my sandwich?